-CHECK IT OUT You will see many parallels with my story, and a number of parallel links.
+OUT THE VIDEO You will see many parallels with my story.

 * * * * *

 What I have done in the above account is classic, but I did it for your edification.
-As with all cults and alleged prophetic counterfeits, I have taken a lot of very accurate facts from my on-site knowledge of Africa, and I have added a few necessary fictions.
-The result is just about the same quality of bilge water that we have heard from Joseph Smith, Mr. Sun Myung Moon, Texe Marrs, and Ron Wyatt.
+As with all cults and alleged prophetic counterfeits, I have taken a lot of very accurate facts from my actual real on site knowledge of Africa, and I have added a few necessary fictions.
+The result is just about the same quality of bilge water that we have heard from Joseph Smith, Mr. Sun Myung Moon, Texe Marrs, Gwen Shaw, Benny Hinn, and Ron Wyatt.
 I am amazed at how easy it is to fabricate a new cult or take a patent out on a prophetic fable.
 If I did not add this comment at the end, I have no doubt that someone out there would send me a donation for this alleged "ministry."

 When will we ever learn?